vinayakshnd/px-ptool/README.md

 This container can be used for following:

 *  Specify Cloud, VM and Disk specific parameters as flags to `px_provision.py`
-*  Spawn instances and disks per specifications mentioned above
+*  Spawn instances and disks per specifications mentioned above.
+Default config for every VM is, 1 Docker Disk, 1 SWAP Disk, 2 Disks called Disk1 and Disk2 respectively.
 *  Mount required disks on their corresponding nodes.
 *  Generate an output JSON file with node details.
 *  Optionally, Install portworx Enterprise on nodes created above, check installation status and report in case of errors.